Rahul0598/blog-source/content/readings/orbital.md

 # Orbital: A View from Above

+*I finished the book, with some difficulty.* This book reminded me of an event from my childhood.
+I might have been 5 years old when my mom tasked me with splitting almonds using a huge tailor's scissors.
+Naturally I sliced up a piece of my left index finger (whose mark I still carry today).
+After crying, and getting it bandaged, my father sat me in front of his laptop with Google Earth software showing Mars.
+It was cool piece of software which let you explore and zoom through the deep canyons of Mars, and gave you this feeling of endlessness.

+Reading this book gives you a similar experience but with earth.
+The author literally lists out everything you can see from the POV of astronauts in the space station.
+Like "oh look there's lake Michigan!
+So cool!."
+It is pretty interesting for a few minutes, and then you get bored.

-*I finished the book, with some difficulty.
-Below is a real-time visualization of the ISS orbiting our planet, complete with city lights visible on the night side.*
+Anyway, below is a real-time visualization of the ISS orbiting our planet, complete with city lights visible on the night side.

 <div style="height: 600px; width: 100%; border: 1px solid #ddd; border-radius: 8px; overflow: hidden; margin: 20px 0;">
 <iframe